josetilos/AnalisisSP500/README.md

+Author: José Alberto Hernández
+Date: May 2024

-This is a small repository on basic analysis of SP500 data
+This is a small repository for working with financial data and financial analysis.

-asdfa

-asdf
+Everything developed in R.